-This implementation supports the simpler approach described in the section called "Simple Hash-Based Token Approach".
-TokenBasedRememberMeServices generates RememberMeAuthenticationToken, which is processed а bv RememberMeAuthenticationProvider.
+This implementation supports the simpler approach described in Simple Hash-Based Token Approach.
+TokenBasedRememberMeServices generates a RememberMeAuthenticationToken, which is processed by RememberMeAuthenticationProvider.
 A key is shared between this authentication provider and the TokenBasedRememberMeServices.
 In addition, TokenBasedRememberMeServices requires A UserDetailsService from which it can retrieve the username and password for signature comparison purposes, and generate the RememberMeAuthenticationToken to contain the correct GrantedAuthority s.
 Some sort of logout command should be provided by the application that invalidates the cookie if the user requests this.
 TokenBasedRememberMeServices also implements Spring Security's LogoutHandler interface so can be used with LogoutFilter to have the cookie cleared automatically.